NMoroney/MachineLearningAndColor/README.md

 ---

-For entry points to this repository try one of these :
+Some entry points for this repository :

 * [apps](/apps) : if you want to try some interactive tools
 * [images](/images) : if you want a 'visual index' of the code